benettviszokai/learn-python-3-08-02-Scrabble/README.md

-# learn-python-3-08-02-Scrabble
+# Scrabble
-Codecademy - Learn Python 3 - Dictionaries - Scrabble
+### Codecademy - Learn Python 3 - Dictionaries - Scrabble

+Processing some data from a group of friends playing scrabble using dictionaries to organize players, words, and points.